 What was the largest site and how many batteries did it take?

-By far the largest and hardest was the Tulsa Mall Mission.
+By far the largest and hardest was an enormous Mall Mission.
 That was a huge mall parking lot that took 20 batteries and all day to fly.
 No matter how hard you prepare for such Missions, it will always take a lot longer and more batteries than you first expected.
 I believe that is because Google Maps is normally out of date to many changes.
 It is also hard to see obstacles until you are on site.
 The biggest one is the size of the parking lot.
 I mean, when you are planning off of Google Maps on a computer screen and then when you get to the site it is a big surprise how big it really is.
 Another surprise can be the uneven terrain of the lot itself and the surrounding area.
 You can never plan enough.

 What drone do you fly with and do you have a backup?

 I fly with the DJI Phantom 4 Pro.
 I have three of them and never leave the house without at least two.
 When doing Parking Lot Missions, it is critical to be prepared for anything and I have had to use my backup drone numerous times.
 Flying very low over big parking lots, it is easy to come into contact with obstacles that will damage the drone.
 Most parking lots have tall lights and birds love to hang out on top of them.
 I also bring my Mavic out on all Missions so that I can look very closely at some such obstacles and rooftops to see if there is a group of birds on top without causing them to fly off abruptly and into my drone.
 The Mavic is a great tool for scouting the area because it is much quieter than the P4P.
 The most important reason for having two drones is that you can let one cool down for a bit.
-Some of these missions can take a very long time to fly and your doing so at only 4 to 6 MPH which does not offer very much cooling for your drone's motors and internal parts.
+Some of these missions can take a very long time to fly and your doing so at very low speeds which does not offer very much cooling for your drone's motors and internal parts.

 What Automated Flight Software do you fly with?